ryanppal/ppn-blue-paper/README.md

 On May 25th, 2018, the European Union (EU) enacted the General Data Protection Regulation (GDPR) in EU states, imposing heavy penalties on the breach of personal data and privacy [[1](#reference1)].
 In Singapore, personal data is protected by the Personal Data Protection Act 2012 (PDPA), where collection/usage/disclosure of personal data must be consented and made known to all individuals.
 Insurance policies usually contain sensitive personal information (i.e. social security/national identification number, address, date of birth, etc.) and thus will be an egregious breach of personal security and privacy if these insurance policies are stored in public blockchains.

 PPN addresses several issues that may arise from the use of public blockchains leading to the conception of our protocol.
 In PPN, sensitive information is encrypted and stored in the private layer.
 Only authorised users (i.e., the owner of the data, or users authorised by the owner) can access and decrypt the data.

-PPN addresses several issues that may arise from the use of public blockchains leading to the conception of our protocol.
-In PPN, sensitive information is encrypted and stored in the private layer, only the authorised users (i.e., the owner of the data, or the users authorised by the owner) can access and decrypt the data.

 ### 2.2 Scalability
 Network congestion is becoming one of the biggest challenges in blockchain.
 As blockchain technology becomes more mainstream and popular, the increasing number of transactions may result in frequent network congestion and higher transaction latency.
 For instance, Bitcoin has a limit on the block size (i.e., 1MB), and Ethereum set a gas limit (6.7 million gas) on each block, which severely limits their transaction carrying capacity.
 Moreover, Ethereum’s scalability issues were made very clear when the viral success of CryptoKitties slowed down the entire Ethereum network.